 Common obsessions: fear of not being able to stop attending to breathing, blinking, swallowing, thinking, or other semi-voluntary behaviors

 Common compulsions: checking for awareness, excessive distracting, reassurance seeking about symptoms or about what is normal

-Do you have questions about our services, or simply wish to learn more about The OCD & Anxiety Center?
+Do you have questions about our services, or simply wish to learn more about The Center for OCD and Anxiety?
 Use this form to contact us.
 Or, call 410-927-5462.

 Frequently Asked Questions

 The Center is a private pay program and does not participate with any forms of insurance.
 We can provide superbills for out-of-network coverage; please check with your insurance provider as to whether you have out-of-network benefits.

 No, we cannot provide any clinical advice via email.